MananJO09/E-comm-Audio/README.md

-An e-commerce app for headphones could have the following components:
+An e-commerce app for headphones with these following components:

 Homepage - This component will display the best-selling headphone product with a hover animation effect.
 Additionally, there will be an ongoing sale banner to entice users to make a purchase.